-ART 1150 (2) Chinese Brush Painting I
+Chinese Brush Painting I

-An introduction to various Chinese painting techniques.
+The class introduces students to various Chinese painting techniques.
 The subjects to be covered will include landscapes, flowers, birds, and other animals.
 Emphasis will be placed on the selection of paint brushes, color blending, form, contour, composition, and proportion.
 Beginners with a strong interest or students with experience in the art of Chinese painting are welcome.